mgoellnitz/trackdown/roadmap.md

 100% completed (1/1) - 0% in progress (0/1)

-* NUMBER of empty lines between tickets shoudl be preserved (resolved)
+* NUMBER of empty lines between tickets should be preserved (resolved)

 ## nth: